Harris & Frank: Harris & Frank (1860s–1947)

 Harris's first store, then called The London Clothing Co., was on the Los Angeles Plaza.
 Harris, alone and with partners, operated a succession of locations, each time further southwest from the Plaza, as the main shopping district moved in tandem.

 By 1870, Harris joined Isaac, Nathan, Charles, Abraham, and Lessor Jacoby to buy out Herman W. Hellman's store, to form Harris & Jacoby, which was not only a forerunner of Harris & Frank but of Jacoby Bros., which would grow into a department store that would do business in Los Angeles through the 1930s.
 The Jacoby brothers also came from Löbau, Prussia.

 From 1876 to 1882 the store operated as the Quincy Hall Clothing House, at 63 Main St., (pre-1890 numbering), in the Downey Block. (at the time, Commercial St. ran eastward from Main St. just north of Temple St.)

-In January 1883, Harris entered into partnership with Benno Jastrowitz (born 1852, like Harris in Löbau, West Prussia), brother of his wife Minna Jastrowitz, as L. Harris & Co..
+In January 1883, Harris entered into partnership with Benno Jastrowitz, brother of his wife Minna Jastrowitz, as L. Harris & Co..

 By February 1883, the Quincy House store had closed and the new L. Harris & Co. store was doing business on the south side of Temple Street in a building that stretched the short distance between Spring and New High streets: 129–131 Spring and 5-7-9 New High streets, in the pre-1890 numbering.
 This is currently the north end of the Los Angeles City Hall block.

 In July 1886, Harris and Jastrowitz re-added the moniker London Clothing Co.

 On June 4, 1888, Jastrowitz sold his part of the business partnership to Herman W. Frank (b.
 1860, Walla Walla, Washington), who started as a clerk in Harris' store and married Harris' daughter Sarah.
 Thus, the business came to have the name it would bear for over a century: Harris & Frank.

 By 1894, the store was at 119–125 N. Spring at the southwest corner of Franklin St.

 By 1903, the store was under the management of Harris' son, Harry L. Harris, and his two sons-in-law, Herman W. Frank and M.C.
 Adler.

 By 1905, the store moved further south to 337–341 S. Spring St., between Third and Fourth streets.
 For a few months operated concurrently with the Spring and Franklin store.

 In 1907, the store moved just a block south to 447–443 S. Spring St., between Fourth and Fifth streets.

 In 1925, Harris & Frank moved further south and west to 635–639 S. Hill St., one block west of Broadway, which had become the main shopping thoroughfare.
 The building now houses the Wholesale Jewelry Mart.